-According to the new legal regulations, investment service providers and, consequently, our bank, have to categorise clients.
-The basis for the categorisation is the client’s knowledge of investment products and their operation and risks, with the objective being that client categories so defined receive protection corresponding to their level of expertise.
+According to the regulations, investment firms - including our bank - must classify their clients into different client categories.
+The basis for categorisation is the client’s knowledge and experience of investment products and of their operation and risks, with the objective being that clients so defined receive protection corresponding to their level of expertise.

 - Retail clients